the toronto skyline at night one of the free things you can see in Toronto

 Yorkville is the place where celebrities, movie stars, and millionaires shop when they visit Toronto.

-Embark on a window-shopping spree in this high-end district that is home to retailers and brand names such as Holt Renfrew, Gucci, Prada, Burberry, Versace, Hermes, Christian Louboutin and more.
+This high-end district is home to retailers and brand names such as Holt Renfrew, Gucci, Prada, Burberry, Versace, Hermes, Christian Louboutin and more.

 Location: 115B Church St, Toronto, ON M5C 2G5